johnnyw66/SAP2/README.md

 'Simple As Possible 2' is partially described in the Albert Malvino's book **'Digital Computer Electronics - An introduction to Microcomputers'** (pub: 1983).
 The book goes on to describe the processor's architecture set containing 42 instructions.

 A few years ago, I built a simple 8-bit microprocessor using TTL/CMOS logic.
 I wanted to limit the build using boolean logic chips - so I even built an 8-bit adder from AND/OR/XOR chips - rather than using something like a couple of 74HCT283s.
-I've included in this document a few photographs of the ALU boards from my initial build.
+I've included in this document a few photographs of the Arthimetic Logic Unit (ALU) and supporting boards from my initial build.

 The final processor was massive - fitting on a king sized bed.
 Although the processor worked - It had a very limited instruction set and was not very practical, to say the least!
 Initially, I tried to build using just breadboards but got fed up with wires popping out of place whenever I moved my build from under my bed.
 In the end, I resorted to hours of soldering.